ufml918/Spelling-game/README.md

 ve learned while making sure
 they know the right spelling.
 Students will also become familiar with ways vowels and consonants appear in words.

+# Spelly-match
+SPELLY Match is a tool that help teachers creates a minicompetition for language learners.
+Students would first enter and confirm their names to initiate the game.
+We put in several safeguards to make sure the names they put in are correct.
+In the game, players will be given questions in their native language, and they need to get the correct word and spelling in the target language to score points.
+The system will reveal the correct word and spelling if the players did not get a question right.
+At the end of the game, the system will calculate total points received and award medals based on pre-determined values.